arabellaknowles/CV/README.md

 #### Team Work and Leadership

 - I have performed in musicals, played many team sports and been a member of a jazz band.
 In these activities collaboration with others achieves the best outcome for the whole project and also develops you as a person.
 I find working with peers is one of the best ways to learn new techniques, which is essential for software development.

-## Education

-### Makers Academy (Sept'20-Dec'20)
-###### Principles Learnt
-- Object orientated programming
-- Test-driven development
-- MVC
-- Agile/XP
-- Continuous integration, encapsulation, single responsibility principle.

-###### Technologies
-*Confident with:*
-- Ruby, Sinatra, Rails, RSpec, Capybara
-- JavaScript, React.js, Jasmine
-- Postgresql
-- HTML, CSS
-- Git

-*Experience with:*
-- Python, Django
-- Travis, Heroku, Rake
-- Jest, Cypress

-### University of Bristol (Sept'17-June'20)
-###### Bachelor of Science - BS, Neuroscience, 1st class honours
-**Units:**
-- Dissertation (83%) - I investigated the role of Transferrin receptor 2 upregulation in mitochondrial dysfunction in Parkinson's disease.
-I received the 3rd highest mark in my year.
-- Statistics (80%)
-- Neurological and Psychiatric Disorders (74%)
-- The Heart in Health and Disease (73%)
-- Synaptic Cell Biology (65%)

-### Cheltenham College (Sept'12-June'16)

-###### A Levels
-- Biology: A*
-- Maths: A*
-- Chemistry: A

-###### GSCEs
-- 7A*'s, 3A's

 ## Hobbies
 - Singing